Guides

 How do I implement WebTransport?

-Implementing WebTransport requires a few steps to ensure a successful integration into your real-time chat and messaging applications.
+Implementing WebTransport requires a few steps to ensure a successful system integration into your real-time chat and messaging applications.
 Here’s how to start:

 1. Check browser support: Before implementing WebTransport, verify that the target browsers support this technology.
 Currently, WebTransport is supported in Chromium-based browsers such as Firefox, Google Chrome, and Microsoft Edge.
 (As of this writing, it’s not available on Safari).
 You can check the current browser compatibility status on caniuse.com or other similar resources.

 2. Set up a WebTransport server: To implement WebTransport, you will need a server that supports the WebTransport protocol.
-Various server implementations are available:
+Various implementations are available:

 • webtransport: This is a JavaScript library developed by the W3C WebTransport Working Group.
 It provides a high-level API for establishing WebTransport connections and sending/receiving data over the connection.